 The training Skate Canada provides to its officials is held in high regard around the world.
 Officials are required to attend clinics, write examinations and complete practical assignments.
 As their knowledge and experience increases, officials qualify to officiate higher levels of competition.

-Evaluators assess skaters at test days arranged periodically by Skate Canada member clubs, so that their skaters can be assessed and move on to the next level or test.
-Evaluators are responsible for assessing the following tests:
+Evaluators assess skaters at assessment days arranged periodically by Skate Canada member clubs, so that their skaters can be assessed and move on to the next level or test.
+Evaluators are responsible for assessing the following levels:

-At a test session, the evaluator coordinates and evaluates the tests to which they have been assigned.
-During the tests, the evaluator acts as the assessor and referee controlling the on-ice activities.
-Candidates training to become and evaluator will be taught how to manage test days where the importance of making decisions in the best interests of the skater is emphasized.
+At an assessment session, the evaluator coordinates and evaluates the assessments to which they have been assigned.
+During the assessment session, the evaluator acts as the assessor and referee controlling the on-ice activities.
+Candidates training to become an evaluator will be taught how to manage assessment days where the importance of making decisions in the best interests of the skater is emphasized.

 Judges officiate at all levels of competitions, and are responsible for assessing the quality with which a skater performs in competition and also assess competitive tests.

-Referees oversee the ice conditions, ensures that all rules applicable to a test or competition are followed and acts as chairman of the judges’ panel and arbiter in policy or procedure disputes.
+Referees oversee the ice conditions, ensures that all rules applicable to an assessment or competition are followed and acts as chairman of the judges’ panel and arbiter in policy or procedure disputes.
 At smaller events, the referee will typically act as both referee and one of the judges.

 The Referee is also responsible for writing reports on the judges assessing their performance at a specific event.
 The reports are reviewed as part of the process of officials promotions.

-The Referee also conducts review meetings with the judges at the conclusion of a Challenge or Canadian Championship.
+The Referee also conducts review meetings with the judges at the conclusion of a Challenge or Canadian Championships.